kumpan/work-test/README.md

 ## Process

-Please fork this repository and finish the tasks that are given below.
+Please use this repository as a template and finish the tasks that are given below.
 The copy you create and work on will be used as a basis for the technical interview.

 The code you write should follow the established conventions already in place.